-Objective: To accelerate the development of new test programs and improve existing test programs for smart grid interoperability and security by utilizing the Smart Grid Interoperability Panel testing and certification framework, and demonstrating benefits of testing and certification to end users and regulators.
+Objective: To accelerate the development of new test programs and improve existing test programs for smart grid interoperability and security by utilizing the ANSI/NEMA Interoperability Process Reference Manual (IPRM) testing and certification framework, and demonstrating benefits of testing and certification to end users and regulators.

-What is the Technical Idea?
 The smart grid is comprised of over 3,200 utilities and includes many systems within each utility that must work together across the entire electric grid.
 This interoperation is required to enable full functionality of the smart grid and to derive all of its benefits.
 Test programs will help ensure that interoperability is achieved in new smart grid deployments and also save utilities costs and shorten time for deployments.
-Although over one hundred standards have been identified in the NIST Framework and Roadmap for Smart Grid Interoperability Standards, Version 3 (NIST Framework 3.0) as supporting smart grid implementation, the availability of industry testing and certification programs for these standards.
+NIST analyzed 240 standards that are supporting smart grid implementation and found limited availability of industry testing and certification programs for these standards.

 The approach of this project is to collaborate with the smart grid ecosystem to accelerate the development and adoption of new required smart grid test programs.
 Establishment and operation of test programs can be costly and human resource intensive.
 Thus, key elements of this project are to identify potential solutions to accelerate program development and critical interfaces that require test programs to support smart grid deployments and operations.
 A proposed solution is to develop Interoperability Profiles to reduce the complexity of implementing a standard and the associated testing requirements to accelerate the development of testing and certification for smart grid related standards.